Deploying the CT Default Zabbix Proxy

 In Hyper-V Manager, check you have a virtual switch available in Virtual Switch Manager to ‘plug’ the VM into.
 If there are no virtual switches listed, create a new external switch, celetcing External, the correct physical network interface and making sure ‘Allow management operating system to share this network adaptor’ is ticked.

 Download the standard CT Zabbix Proxy VM from the link below.
+Once downloaded, unzip the folder.

-Select Action -> Import virtual machine.
+Select Action -> Import virtual machine to open the import wizard.

-Follow the wizard, selecting the folder with the VM in, then select to ‘Copy the virtual machine’.
+When prompted, select the ‘Virtual machines’ folder inside your unzipped VM image folder, then select to ‘Copy the virtual machine’.
 If your Virtual Switch is named differently from the default, you will be presented with a warning that the switch cannot be found.
 Simply select your virtual switch from the drop down list.

 Once imported, double click on the VM to start it.

 The proxy will start in its default configuration which you need to change.
-Log in with the credentials administrator and Creat1ve
+Log in with the credentials administrator and Creat1ve.

 As this is the default VM, you need to change a the name so it can be identified properly by the server.